Best Cash Back Credit Cards (March 2023)

 👉 Learn more about this card and others

 Chase Freedom Unlimited CardThe Chase Freedom Unlimited card is a $0 annual fee cash back credit card that is part of a solid group of cash back credit cards.
-You get 5% on travel purchases through Chase Ultimate Rewards, 3% at drug stores and dining, plus 1.5% cash back on all other purchases.
+You get 5% on travel purchases through Chase Travel, 3% at drug stores and dining in restaurants, including takeout and eligible delivery services, plus 1.5% on all other purchases.

-It has a sign-up bonus of up to $300 cash back with an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year).
+It has a sign-up bonus of Additional 1.5% cash back on everything you buy (on up to $20,000 spend in the first year) - worth up to $300 cash back .

 The cash back you earn is in the form of Chase Ultimate Rewards points and you can redeem them for gift cards, merchandise, and “cash equivalents.”
 If you want cash, you can get cash (statement credits, bank deposit).

-• Sign-up Bonus: You earn a up to $300 cash back with an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year)
+• Sign-up Bonus: You earn a Additional 1.5% cash back on everything you buy (on up to $20,000 spend in the first year) - worth up to $300 cash back

-• Cash Back Rate: 5% on travel purchases through Chase Ultimate Rewards, 3% at drug stores and dining, plus 1.5% cash back on all other purchases
+• Cash Back Rate: 5% on travel purchases through Chase Travel, 3% at drug stores and dining in restaurants, including takeout and eligible delivery services, plus 1.5% on all other purchases

 • Introductory Offers: 0% Introductory APR for 15 months on purchases